buzzqw/TUS/OBSS/OBSSv2-eng.md

 - **Senses**: \resizedown{Darkvision 18 m, tremorsense 18 m}
 - **Challenge**: 10 (5900 XP)

-**Actions*Multiattack.*** The G.C.B. can attack with two claws or with its bite
+**Actions*Multiattack.*** The G.C.B. can attack with two claws or with its bite.

 **Claws**: Melee natural weapon attack: +11 to hit, reach 3 m, one target.

 *Hit:* 20 (6d6 + 5) slashing damage, 1 Bleeding damage.

-**Bite**: Melee natural weapon attack: +11 to hit, reach 3 m, one target
+**Bite**: Melee natural weapon attack: +11 to hit, reach 3 m, one target.

 *Hit:* 22 (6d6 + 8) slashing damage, 1 Bleeding damage, Blurred Vision.

-**Blurred Vision:** it' \*\*s a Poison effect, Will ST DC 18 or until the end of the next round the target has -1d6 to Attack Roll.
+**Blurred Vision:** This is a Poison effect.
+The target must succeed on a Will Saving Throw DC 18 or have -1d6 to Attack Rolls until the end of the next round.

-***Gaze.*** It is sufficient to look at the G.C.B. to be affected by Confusion, as the homonymous spell.
-To resist, it is necessary to make a Will Saving Throw at DC 22.
-Each round it is possible to repeat the Saving Throw to resist the effect.
+***Gaze.*** Looking at the G.C.B. is sufficient to be affected by Confusion, as with the spell of the same name.
+To resist, a creature must make a Will Saving Throw at DC 22.
+The Saving Throw can be repeated each round to resist the effect.

 Fighting without looking at the G.C.B. imposes -1d6 to Attack Roll.